-Legislation toward full practice authority has met with resistance from organized medicine.
-In 2013, soon after its first introduction as S3454/A3512, the American Medical Association president sent a letter to then Senate President Sweeney claiming that APNs should practice only in physician-led, team-based care settings because, he asserted, physicians are the most qualified providers of care and teams are the most cost-effective means of care delivery.
-It is the letter was a direct outgrowth of the call to action articulated by the AMA in its 2009, publication, "Scope of Practice Data Series: Nurse Practitioners".
+The Consumer Access to Health Care Act has met with resistance from organized medicine.
+In 2013, soon after its first introduction as S3454/A3512, the American Medical Association president sent a letter to NJ Senate President Sweeney claiming that APNs should practice only in physician-led, team based care settings because, he asserted, physicians are the most qualified providers of care and teams are the most cost effective means of care delivery.
+The letter was a direct outgrowth of the call to action articulated by the AMA in its 2009, publication, "Scope of Practice Data Series: Nurse Practitioners".
 In it they sounded an alarm that any and all attempts by health care providers of "... limited licensure to seek ... unwarranted scope of practice expansion should be challenged because [they] may endanger the health and safety of patients."
 In

 After S1961 failed to advance in the 2019 legislative session, the AMA claimed victory in suppressing the bill through its "Scope of Practice Partnership" grant to the NJ Medical Society.

-Underscoring the reality that the votes often follow the money, a recent survey of physician political spending revealed that where organized medical organizations invest more in opposition, there is a greater likelihood that states will retain restrictive practice laws for APNs. lxii This scenario was repeated again in the NJ Legislative session in 2022/2023.
+Underscoring the reality that the votes often follow the money, a recent survey of physician political spending revealed that where organized medical organizations invest more in opposition, there is a greater likelihood that states will retain restrictive practice laws for APNs.
 The relentless efforts by organized medical groups to resist any and all APN autonomous practice emerges from their historical position: since medicine encompasses every element of health care (as defined by broad state medical practice acts), other health care professions are deemed not competent to perform elements of that care, independent of medicine.